CORSMAL/CHOC-dataset-toolkit/README.md

 ```

-We need Scipy, Open3D, NumPy and OpenCV as libraries.
-You can install them as follows:
+You can install the dependencies as follows:
 ```
 pip install -r requirements.txt
 ```